-This Pumpkin Spice Cashew Latte is the perfect healthy warming autumn drink.
-Whole cashew nuts are blended with pumpkin and spices for a quick dairy-free latte.
+Dairy free Pumpkin Spice Cashew Latte is the perfect healthy warming autumn drink.
+Whole cashew nuts are blended with fresh pumpkin and spices for a quick nutritious latte.
+Made without pumpkin puree and instead with a freshly roasted pumpkin

-Suitable for paleo, vegan, plant-based, gluten-free and refined sugar-free diets.
-Loaded with heart healthy cashew fats and nutrients from the spices.
+This pumpkin spice latte Suitable for paleo, vegan, plant-based, gluten-free and refined sugar-free diets.
+Loaded with heart healthy fats and nutrients from the spices and pumpkin.
 One glass counts towards your daily fruit and veg portions with the cashew nuts and pumpkin.

 - ½ cup / 75g Cashew nuts